Helge Braun: Member of Parliament

 After the 2017 elections and the successful coalition talks between the CDU/CSU and SPD in February 2018, Braun became the designated Head of the Chancellery and Federal Minister of Special Affairs in the fourth Merkel government.
 On 14 March 2018, he succeeded Peter Altmaier.

 For the 2021 elections, Braun was elected to lead the CDU campaign in Hesse.
 He lost his constituency to the Social Democratic Party but was re-elected on the state list.

 On November 12, 2021, Braun announced his candidacy for the Christian Democratic Union leadership, joining opponents Norbert Röttgen and Friedrich Merz in the race to succeed Armin Laschet; the position ultimately went to Merz.

 Since late 2021, Braun has been chairing the Budget Committee.
 In this capacity, he also serves as his parliamentary group’s rapporteur on the annual budget of the Federal Ministry of Health.
 In 2022, he also joined the Subcommittee on Global Health.

+In November 2024, Braun announced that he would not stand in the 2025 federal elections but instead resign from active politics by the end of the parliamentary term.

+In January 2025, Braun was one of 12 CDU lawmakers who opted not to back a draft law on tightening immigration policy sponsored by their own leader Friedrich Merz, who had pushed for the law despite warnings from party colleagues that he risked being tarnished with the charge of voting alongside the far-right Alternative for Germany.

+Life after politics

+In November 2024, Braun was appointed as president of the University of Lübeck.
+As of January 1st 2025, he also serves as Chairman of the Board of Trustees of the private Hertie School in Berlin.